Language modeling via stochastic processes: Conclusion

 \section{Conclusion}

+Our work explores using representations learned via contrastive learning for generative and discriminative tasks.
+We propose one way of learning effective language representations which follow Brownian bridge dynamics.

-We propose \model, a language model that implicitly plans via a latent stochastic process.
-Specifically, \model\ looks to Brownian bridge processes as a desirable latent space. \model\ learns to map coherent text to smooth Brownian bridge trajectories.
-Empirically, we demonstrate this leads to several benefits such as generating more locally and globally coherent text.
-Although our work focuses on benefits of learning stochastic process latents for language, it can be extended to other domains with sequential data like videos or audio, or extended to handle arbitrary bridge processes without known fixed start and end points.
+Empirically, we demonstrate this leads to benefits such as simultaneously yielding good representations for discriminative tasks like discourse coherence and generating long texts that preserve section lengths.
+Future work includes understanding why decoding from a static latent sequence is just as effective---if not more effective---as a dynamic sequence.
+Additionally, decoding from a latent sequence while preserving other semantically meaningful measures beyond text length still remains a challenge, as suggested by the ordering metrics in the forced long text generation setting.
+Although our work focuses on benefits of learning stochastic process latents for language generation, our approach can be extended to other domains with sequential data like videos or audio such as in \citet{shin2022clap}, or extended to handle arbitrary bridge processes without known fixed start and end points.